Supporters of FC Barcelona: Fan base

-In Spain, about 25% of the population is said to be Barça sympathisers, second behind Real Madrid, supported by 32% of the population.
-Throughout Europe, Barcelona is the favourite second-choice club.
+In a 2007 study in Spain, about 25% of the population was said to be Barça sympathisers, second behind Real Madrid, supported by 32% of the population.
+Throughout Europe, in 2007 Barcelona was the favourite second-choice club.
 Among the best supported teams globally, Barcelona has the second highest social media following in the world among sports teams, with over 103 million Facebook fans as of December 2021, only behind Real Madrid with 111 million.

 During the 1940s and 50s, Franco's oppression of Catalonia caused the relationship between the club and its supporters to change.
 For the supporters, FC Barcelona became synonymous with Catalonia, a feeling incorporated in the club's Més que un club motto (More than a club).
 The socio-political impulse Visca el Barça (Long live Barça), gradually evolved into Visca el Barça i visca Catalunya (Long live Barça and Catalonia) and was the same as a protest-song against the fascist government in Madrid.
-Outside Catalonia, FC Barcelona has also been seen as being Més que un club (Más que un club) for many forward-thinking Spaniards.
+Outside Catalonia, FC Barcelona has also been seen as being Més que un club (Más que un club) for many liberal-minded Spaniards.
 It was the left-wing intellectuals that become Barça supporters in recognition of its role in defending democratic rights and freedom.

 During the first decade of the new millennium, president Joan Laporta, a supporter of Catalan nationalism, repeatedly expressed his support of Catalonia's secession from Spain and characterised the club as the symbol for Catalan separatism.
 The politicization of the club drew criticism from several club members who accused Laporta of alienating Barcelona fans, both within and outside of Catalunya.
 By 2003 Barcelona had 1,200 penyes around the world, causing other Spanish clubs to copy the concept.
 With each individual peña (Castillian Spanish spelling) having different names and rules, it has become a custom in Spain to name a new peña after their favourite player or match, and in turn the player usually attends to the inaugural supper.